 - Need more reasons to visit Maribor?
 Check out the official tourist office website for more things to do in the city!

 Where To Stay in Maribor, Slovenia

-During our visit to Maribor, we stayed in an awesome Airbnb Apartment.
+During our visit to Maribor, we stayed in a great Airbnb Apartment.
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
 Maribor holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.

 However, for those who prefer staying in traditional accommodations, there are many Maribor Hotels to choose from in – or close to – the city center.
 Check out these top-rated hotels in Maribor (based on guest reviews!) for your upcoming trip: Hotel City Maribor or Garni Hotel Terano – or start your Maribor hotel search on Booking.com.
 Budget travelers can search for Maribor Hostels – like hostel Maribor 4Rooms or Hostel Pekarna.

 Getting To Maribor, Slovenia

 Visitors typically travel to Maribor by train, bus or car.
 The Maribor Bus Station and Maribor Train Station are co-located on the east side of the city center, but within walking distance to most central Maribor accommodations.
-We arrived by bus from Ljubljana and opted for a train for the return journey onward to Zagreb.
+We arrived by bus from Ljubljana and opted for a train on the return journey onward to Zagreb.

 However, our preferred method of getting anywhere is by flying (we are JetSettingFools, after all!).
 When we need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner.